You May Be Able To Save Your Home With The Help Of A Mortgage Foreclosure Defense Attorney

 12. If you don’t file and the sale has occurred, you have 10 days to vacate before the eviction.

-We offer services for short sales and preventing foreclosure in communities throughout Central Florida.
-Contact us online or call 407-915-0842 today to arrange a free initial consultation.
+At the Law Office of Paul L. Urich, P.A., I offer services for short sales and preventing foreclosure in communities throughout central Florida.
+Contact my firm online or call 407-915-0842 today to arrange a free initial consultation.